-The following Terms and Conditions of Service apply to all products and services provided by Design Incorporated (UK) Ltd (hereinafter referred to as ‘the Company’) and in the event of any dispute are governed by the laws of England.
+Design Inc is the brand/trading name for the creative arm of Moore-Wilson New Media Ltd. The following Terms and Conditions of Service apply to all products and services provided by Design Inc (hereinafter referred to as ‘the Company’) and in the event of any dispute are governed by the laws of England.

 All work is carried out by the Company on the understanding that the client has agreed to our terms and conditions.

 1. All estimated prices quoted, whether written or verbal, are for the listed and mentioned services only.
 Any additional services required to complete a project will be quoted for in advance and charged accordingly.
 Deliveries and couriers are additional.